mys1024/easy-postgresql/README.md

 ## Usage

-1. Create a `.env` file with your custom configurations:
+1. Create a file named `.env` with your custom configurations:

     ```sh
-    POSTGRES_USER=postgres # optional
+    POSTGRES_USER=postgres # optional, defaults to 'postgres'
     POSTGRES_PASSWORD=123456
     ```